Vitamins for Hair Loss - Do They Work?

 3. Natural supplements can help battle hair loss: people have tried any number of natural ways to help remedy hair loss, ranging from stinging nettles to palmetto, but so far there have been no clinical trials to prove that these have ever helped prevent or stop hair loss.

-4. Regularly brushing or massaging your scalp with help reduce hair loss: just like standing on your head, aiding blood circulation by massaging your scalp won’t boost hair loss.
-Even worse, being too rough with weak or brittle hair can actually lead to hair breakage.
+4. Regularly brushing or massaging your scalp with help reduce hair loss: just like standing on your head, aiding blood circulation by massaging your scalp is unlikely to boost hair loss and being too rough with weak or brittle hair can actually lead to hair breakage.